Baton Twirling Contests, Clinics, Camps

 Other Calendars

-The most popular baton twirling calendar is iTwirl (Sugar Babies).
+The most popular baton twirling calendars are iTwirl (Sugar Babies) and TwirlMate.
 In addition, USTA features sanctioned contests on their website.
-Finally, to have your event featured on our calendar please send all the details and any related files or graphics to info@vintage-baton-twirler.org.
+Finally, to have your event featured on our calendar please send all the details and any related files or graphics to info@vintage-baton-twirler.org OR use the form on this page to submit your information immediately.

 “If these pictures have anything important to say to future generations, it’s this… I was here and I existed and I was young, I was happy, and someone cared enough about me in this world… to take my picture.” –One Hour Photo, 2002